Texas Band of Yaqui Indians: Organization

 In 2019, the Texas Band of Yaqui Indians organized as a 501(c)(3) nonprofit organization, based in Lubbock, Texas.
 It is an art, culture, and humanities nonprofit and charity.
-As of 2020, Israel Ramirez was the organization's president and chairman.
+Israel "Izzy" Sotel Ramirez is the organization's president and chairman.
 Sam Ramirez is the vice chairman.

+History

+The band's members claim to be descendants of Yaqui families who migrated from Mexico to Texas under the leadership of Lino Domingues Urquides, also called Ya'ut, and Ave'lino Cobayoti Urquides.
+Urquides' daughter moved to Lubbock in the early 20th century.
+They descend from ten families who "actively hid their Yaqui identity in Texas," as historian Brenden W. Rensink wrote.

 Honorary resolution

-In 2015, the Texas state senate passed a Senate Resolution 989, a "congratulatory & honorary" resolution authored by State Senator Charles Perry.
+In 2015, the Texas state senate passed Senate Resolution 989, a "congratulatory & honorary" resolution authored by State Senator Charles Perry, a Republican from Lubbock.

 Congratulatory resolutions such as SR No. 989 are not the same as state-recognition.
 Texas has "no legal mechanism to recognize tribes."
+Despite this, the Texas Band of Yaqui Indians are often described as being state recognized.

 This organization has neither filed a petition for federal recognition as a Native American tribe, nor sent a letter of intent to file a petition for federal recognition.

+Activities

+The Texas Band of Yaqui Indians share demonstration dances and storytelling.
+They have performed at Lubbock Christian University for Native American Heritage Month.
+The band participates in cultural activities and supports the study of the Yoeme language.